i18next/i18next-gitbook/overview/translation-management-systems.md

 `saveMissing` is an i18next feature: set `saveMissing: true` and the runtime will report any translation key that does not exist.
 The TMS-side question is what happens to that report.
 Locize implements i18next's backend `create()` and `update()` methods, so missing keys POST automatically to the TMS — no custom handler needed.
 Other TMSes have REST APIs for adding keys, but using them with `saveMissing` requires writing your own `missingKeyHandler`.

-### Can I use Lokalise, Crowdin, or Phrase with i18next?
+### Can I use Lokalise, Crowdin, Phrase or POEditor with i18next?

-Yes — all three integrate with i18next, but with caveats.
-Crowdin has native i18next plural format support but no dedicated i18next backend.
+Yes — all four integrate with i18next, but with caveats.
+Crowdin and POEditor have native i18next plural format support but no dedicated i18next backend.
 Lokalise has an i18next v4 export preset but no dedicated backend either; integration is file-sync via the Lokalise CLI.
 Phrase ships `@phrase/i18next-backend`, but it implements `read` only (no `create`) — Phrase's own React tutorial actually recommends using generic `i18next-http-backend` rather than their backend.
-All three work; none match Locize's depth of i18next integration.
+All four work; none match Locize's depth of i18next integration.

 ### Do any TMSes have a plugin for `i18next-cli`?